openhsi/docs/CONTRIBUTING.md

 cd openhsi
 ```

 You will need to install `nbdev` to extract the library and produce the documentation files from the notebooks.
-To upload to PyPi, you will need to install `twine`.
+To upload to PyPi, you will need to install `twine` (so far, only yours truely can do this).
 ```
 pip install nbdev
 pip install twine